anosatsuk124/markdown-editor-ts/README.md

 # Markdown Editor

 A simple markdown editor.
 Its mardown parser is built from scratch.

 ## Usage

 ## Philosophy

-The philosophy of this program is to keep minimal and extensible Implementations.
+The philosophy of this program is to keep minimal and extensible implementations.
 We don't need any complex functions and implements.
 All of the necessary functions would be realized to insert or modify small codes.

 ## Markdown Parser Implementation